-Propeller induced forces and low-speed diesel engine are the main excitations of superstructure vibrations.
+Propeller-induced forces and low-speed diesel engines are the main excitations of superstructure vibrations.
 During analysis, superstructure vibration and hull girder vibration are taken into account separately.
 Classification societies have recommended certain procedures associated with this calculation.

 Hull girder vibrations are more dangerous than machinery vibrations.
 Accurate prediction of hull girder vibration is not easy owing to the various assumptions that need to be made in formulating the Hull Resonance Diagram.

-A better and recommended method is conducting vibrational analysis on both local and global level using Finite Element Models of ships.
+A better and recommended method is conducting vibrational analysis on both local and global levels using Finite Element Models of ships.